Roland09/BetterLitShaderExtensions/README.md

 # BetterLitShader Extensions

-Modification of Unity's HDRP Material Upgrader which allows you to upgrade all or selected `HDRP/Lit` materials to `Better Lit/Lit`.
+Modification of Unity's HDRP Material Upgrader which allows you to upgrade all or selected materials to `Better Lit/Lit`.

+Currently supported source materials:

+* `HDRP/Lit`

+## Installation

+Via Package Manager:

 ## Usage